 Once my kiddos got the idea down, I explained how we were going to move the moon around the earth to see how its shape changed and record what we saw using Oreos.

 We started where we left off, with the moon’s face being shadowed.
 This was the easiest moon to create with the Oreo.
-My 3 year old carefully separated the Oreo and was thrilled when he got a perfectly clean cookie to use for the new moon.
+My 3 year-old carefully separated the Oreo.
+She was thrilled when he got a perfectly clean cookie to use for the new moon.

 Tip: Our first attempt a this demo failed to the delight of my husband and kiddos who got to eat the rejected bag of reduced fat Oreos.
 The original Oreos are much easier to separate than the low fat version.